getify/You-Dont-Know-JS/get-started/ch1.md

 A long-debated question for code written in JS: is it an interpreted script or a compiled program?
 The majority opinion seems to be that JS is an interpreted (scripting) language.
 But the truth is more complicated than that.

 For much of the history of programming languages, "interpreted" languages and "scripting" languages have been looked down on as inferior compared to their compiled counterparts.
-The reasons for this acrimony are numerous, including the perception that there is a lack of performance optimization, as well as dislike of certain language characteristics, such as scripting languages generally using dynamic typing instead of the "more mature" statically typed languages.
+The reasons for this acrimony are numerous, including the perception that there is a lack of performance optimization, as well as disliking of certain language characteristics, such as scripting languages generally using dynamic typing instead of the "more mature" statically typed languages.

 Languages regarded as "compiled" usually produce a portable (binary) representation of the program that is distributed for execution later.
-Since we don't really observe that kind of model with JS (we distribute the source code, not the binary form), many claim that disqualifies JS from the category.
-In reality, the distribution model for a program's "executable" form has become drastically more varied and also less relevant over the last few decades; to the question at hand, it doesn't really matter so much anymore what form of a program gets passed around.
+Since we don't really observe that kind of model with JS (we distribute the source code, not the binary form), many claims that disqualifies JS from the category.
+In reality, the distribution model for a program's "executable" form has become drastically more varied and also less relevant over the last few decades; to the question at hand, it doesn't matter so much anymore what form of a program gets passed around.

 These misinformed claims and criticisms should be set aside.
-The real reason it matters to have a clear picture on whether JS is interpreted or compiled relates to the nature of how errors are handled.
+The real reason it matters to have a clear picture of whether JS is interpreted or compiled relates to the nature of how errors are handled.

 Historically, scripted or interpreted languages were executed in generally a top-down and line-by-line fashion; there's typically not an initial pass through the program to process it before execution begins (see Figure 1).